Doctoral Projects 2016

-- If the available doctoral projects don’t match your interest you are free to add to your online application tool a proposal for the research you would like to perform in a research group belonging to the LSM-faculty (http://www.lsm.bio.lmu.de/faculty/).
+- If the available doctoral projects don’t match your interest, you are free to add a proposal matching the research of one of the LSM faculty groups to our online application tool. (http://www.lsm.bio.lmu.de/faculty/).

 - Please click on the name of the supervisor to get redirected automatically to further information on the research group and the scientific contents.